 The Pap test used to look for cell changes in the cervix, whereas the new Cervical Screening Test looks for HPV which can lead to cell changes in the cervix.

+Most Cervical Screening Tests are performed by GPs.
 If HPV (wart virus) is detected, the result is considered abnormal.
 The sample is then sent for testing for presence of abnormal cervical cells.
 This may be normal, low grade or high grade dysplasia (pre-cancerous).
-You are then recommended to have a colposcopy.

 It is important to know that most of these abnormal results does not mean cancer, but more likely to be pre-cancerous.